 School Counseling

-All master’s degree programs (on-campus and online deliveries) are accredited by the Council for Accreditation of Counseling and Related Educational Programs until October 31, 2020.
-Because of the impact of COVID-19 pandemic, the accreditation review has been delayed.
-We expect to receive a one-year extension of accreditation from CACREP to complete the review process.
+All master’s degree programs (on-campus and online formats) are accredited by the Council for Accreditation of Counseling and Related Educational Programs through March 31, 2024.

 Admission Requirements